 Cells C2 - C7 show the dates for the cashflows in column B.

 The XIRR function in cell D2 shows the calculation of the Internal Rate of Return after 3 periods and the function in cell D4 shows the Internal Rate of Return after 5 periods.
-The formulas for the equations are shown in the spreadsheet on the left and the results are shown in the spreadsheet on the right.

 Further information and examples of the Excel Xirr function can be found on the Microsoft Office website.